-A Contractor who fails to comply with any portion of this Division, and whose failure to comply continues for a period of 30 calendar days after the Contractor receives written notice of such noncompliance from the Director of the Office Contract Compliance, shall be subject to any or all of the following penalties:
+A contractor who fails to comply with any portion of this chapter, and whose failure to comply continues for a period of 30 calendar days after the contractor receives written notice of such noncompliance from the director of the office contract compliance, shall be subject to any or all of the following penalties:

-- (1) Withholding of ten percent of all future payments for the Eligible Project until the Office of Contract Compliance determines that the Contractor is in compliance with this Division. - (2) Withholding of all future payments under the Eligible Project until it is determined that the Contractor is in compliance with this division. - (3) Cancellation of the Eligible Project. - (4) Refusal of all future contracts or subcontracts with the City for a minimum of one year and a maximum of five years from the date upon which this penalty is imposed.
+- 1. Withholding of ten percent of all future payments for the eligible project until the office of contract compliance determines that the contractor is in compliance with this chapter. - 2.
+Withholding of all future payments under the eligible project until it is determined that the contractor is in compliance with this chapter. - 3.
+Cancellation of the eligible project. - 4.
+Refusal of all future contracts or subcontracts with the city for a minimum of one year and a maximum of five years from the date upon which this penalty is imposed.